oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 8. Test your application from the command line or a browser.

-    - From a new terminal, connect to your instance with your SSH keys and test with curl:
+    * From a new terminal, connect to your instance with your SSH keys and test with curl:

         ```console
         $ curl -X GET http://localhost:8080
         ```

-    - From your browser connect to the public IP address assigned to your instance: **http://\<x.x.x.x>:8080**.
+    * From your browser, connect to the public IP address assigned to your instance: **http://\<x.x.x.x>:8080**.

-    On your instance or in your browser, you see **Spring Boot Hello World!**
+    On either your instance or in your browser, you see
+    >**Spring Boot Hello World!**

 Congratulations!
 You have successfully created a Spring Boot application on your instance.

 ## What's Next

-You have successfully installed and deployed a Spring Boot app on Oracle Cloud Infrastructure using a Linux instance.
+You have successfully installed and deployed a Spring Boot application on Oracle Cloud Infrastructure using a Linux instance.

 To explore more information about development with Oracle products: